 Because of our affiliation with the US Oncology Network, a worldwide leader in cancer research, our patients have the chance to participate in some of the most advanced clinical trials today.
 US Oncology Research, supported by McKesson Specialty Health, specializes in Phase I-IV oncology clinical trials and is one of the largest and most reputable community-based research networks in the world.
 With more than 1,600 available clinical trials and over 72,000 patients enrolled across the country, the program is giving patients the opportunity for a better outcome and quality of life.

-Currently, lung clinical trials are available at select Arizona Oncology locations, such as Phoenix, East Valley, Mesa, Tempe, Scottsdale, Glendale, and Southern Arizona.
+Currently, lung clinical trials are available at select Arizona Oncology locations, such as Phoenix, East Valley, Tempe, Glendale, and Southern Arizona.
 For more information on participating in these lung cancer trials or if you would like to learn more about our other clinical trials, please ask your oncologist.